Bachelor of Science/Master of Science in Biotechnology

 - Coursework and lab work that offer a solid foundation in biochemistry, molecular biology, immunology and good lab practices (GLP)

 - Small class sizes and access to specialized training and instrumentation (e.g., CRISPR genome editing, flow cytometry, Hamilton robotics)

 - A minimum of two years research experience in an academic and/or industrial internship, which allows students to strengthen their understanding of experimental design, troubleshooting and data interpretation

 - A graduate portion that teaches students how to delve into scientific literature and learn more about the latest advances in the biological sciences

 - Courses that include industry guest speakers and company tours in Reno/Sparks, Sacramento and the Bay Area

 - "Soft-skill" training in communication, job placement and professionalism

 - Small graduating classes (15-20 students) that can help foster lifelong friendships between students

-This program places a strong emphasis on career planning and preparation.
+The Bachelor of Science/Master of Science in biotechnology places a strong emphasis on career planning and preparation.
 According to the 2015 Department of Biochemistry self-study, 96 percent of the students from the 2009 through 2014 graduating classes were employed or working on advanced degrees.

 How do I apply?